 - Paperless bill, expense, statement, and report management

 - Tools for depositing checks into remote banks or credit unions

 Shred Old Paper Copies

 After the conversion process is complete its important to also take steps to properly dispose of paper documents.
-Many scanning providers either have an industrial shredder at their facility or instead partner with a shredding provider who can shred the documents either on site with a mobile shred truck or off site at a separate shredding facility.
+Many scanning providers either have an industrial shredder at their facility or instead partner with a shredding provider who can shred the documents either on site with a mobile shred truck or off-site at a shredding facility.

 Once files are shredded you’re given a formal certificate of destruction which can be used as proof of compliance in case of legal disputes and includes details like where and when the shredding took place.

 Join countless other accounting firms and departments from companies including Amazon and Google who we’ve helped to find options for scanning and storing digital documents when you visit us at Record Nations today.